MikeyBeez/Julie-Julie/README.md

 Install gTTS in the base environment:

-sudo pip3 install gTTS==1.2.2
+I've been struggling a bit with gTTS.
+I had thought that one needed to use an older version and sudo for the installation.
+I've since changed my mind.
+I can't tell you why I was having trouble with gTTS, but it's no longer the case.
+I also read that one should never use sudo with pip, as you can over-write operating system packages.
+Is this true?
+I want to err on the side of safety.

-gTTS 2.0 sucks and causes latency problems.
+pip3 install gTTS

-There are changes to pip's wrapper so add the --use-feature=2020-resolver switch until pip's programmers make all their changes.
+There are changes to pip's wrapper so add the --use-feature=2020-resolver switch until pip's programmers make all their changes -- at least that's what the pip wrapper currently spits out occcassionally when installing packages.

 Then create a virtual environment: